Do you think you have done everything New Brunswick has to offer this summer?

 9. NotaBle Acts Theatre Festival

-Don’t miss the twenty-third annual Summer Theatre Festival from July 26 to August 6!
-Enjoy a thrilling lineup of new plays by New Brunswick playwrights, including three powerful mainstage productions in collaboration with local theatre companies, award-winning one-act plays, free outdoor theatre for the whole family, improv, parties, play readings, and a free playwriting workshop with the 2023 Playwright/Dramaturge in Residence, Julia Lederer.
+Don’t miss the twenty-third annual Summer Theatre Festival from July 24 to August 3!
+Enjoy a thrilling lineup of new plays by New Brunswick playwrights, including three powerful mainstage productions in collaboration with local theatre companies, award-winning one-act plays, free outdoor theatre for the whole family, improv, parties, play readings, and more.

 Details